×

 A set of 10 aged sake from the western region

-The darkness of color doesn’t indicate an amount of years aged.
-The color of sake is affected by a weather during an aging process.
-As you can see in the above photo, a color of sake varies.
+The darkness of color doesn’t indicate the amount of years aged.
+The color of sake is affected by the weather during the aging process.
+As you can see in the above photo, the color of sake varies.
 Each aroma and taste also differ from one to the other.
-An aroma of aged sake is so rich that you might even get drank just smelling the aroma!
+The aroma of aged sake is so rich that you might even get drunk just by smelling the aroma!

 At the Bar, another feature you shouldn’t miss is the food menu.
-Chef Hal Yamashita, an owner/chef of Hal Yamashita in Tokyo, who is an advisor to Hyogo Prefecture’s Hyogo Food Promotion, and was a master chef of Japanese Team of chefs at World Gourmet Summit in 2012, supervised the menu creation.
-The menu offers a wide variety including Takoyaki (octopus balls, Osaka’s local favorite), Okonomiyaki (another Osaka’s popular dish), pasta, Japanese style curry, a set lunch and a full course lunch/supper, all using fresh produce and seafood, and meat locally harvested/caught.
+Chef Hal Yamashita, an owner/chef of Hal Yamashita in Tokyo, who is an advisor to Hyogo Prefecture’s Hyogo Food Promotion, and was a master chef of the Japanese Team of chefs at the World Gourmet Summit in 2012, supervised the menu creation.
+The menu offers a wide variety including Takoyaki (octopus balls, Osaka’s local favorite), Okonomiyaki (another Osaka’s popular dish), pasta, Japanese style curry, set lunch, and a full-course lunch/supper, all using fresh produce and seafood, and meat locally harvested/caught.

 Five-Course Meal

-The aged sake in the above photo, 2009 Inishie no bishu, is similar to white wine and it is perfect for those who like white wine but are not too familiar with sake.
-Delicious sake and food will certainly make your mind and palate satisfied.
+The sake in the above photo, 2009 Inishie no bishu, is similar to white wine and it is perfect for those who like white wine but are not too familiar with sake.
+Delicious sake and food will certainly satisfy your mind and palate.

 Extraordinary Ocean View, a Must-See in Your Trip